 Conclusion

 A total of nine species of fishes were identified in the catches of cast net and gillnet in the Lake.
-The fishes of the Lake comprised of Cyprinus carpio var. communis, Cyprinus carpio var. specularis, Carassius Carassius, Schizothorax niger, Schizothorax esocinus, Schizothorax curvifrons, Crossochielus diplochilus, Puntius conchonius, Tryplophysa spp. and Ctenopharyngodon idella.
+The fishes of the Lake comprised of Cyprinus carpio var. communis, Cyprinus carpio var. specularis, Carassius Carassius, Schizothorax niger, Schizothorax esocinus, Schizothorax curvifrons, Crossochielus diplochilus, Puntius conchonius, Tryplophysa spp. and Ctenopharyngodon idella(Grass carp).
 Common carp (C. carpio) formed the major share of the catch by contributing 63.97% of the total catch by biomass and 41.64% by number.
 Overall the Schizothoracids contributed 10% of the total catch.

 Different types of gears like cast net, gill net, rod and line and long line were found operating in the lake.
 Among these gears cast net was mainly used followed by gill net, rod and line and long line.
 The mean CPUE recorded at Bod Dal basin was 294.15 g/man-hr. while that at Hazratbal basin was 264.2 g/man-hr.
 The mean of catch per man effort from both the basins using both gears was recorded as 279.17 g/ man-hr.